ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 It is moderately difficult to be admitted as a transfer student.

-Colleges consider a range of factors when determining who to admit for their next incoming class.
+Colleges consider a range of factors when choosing who to admit for their next incoming class.
 Each college decides which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you're strong.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you shine.

-Curious about the factors that are considered by UW La Crosse during the admissions process?
+Curious about the factors that are considered by University of Wisconsin-La Crosse during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Admissions Factor Level